christianhg/brummefar.dk/src/pages/immutable-javascript.md

 > Unchanging over time or unable to be changed.<br>
 > -- [Oxford Dictionaries](https://en.oxforddictionaries.com/definition/immutable)

+There is a rising trend in the JavaScript community to strive for immutability, and for a good reason.
+Functional programming (as opposed to e.g. object-oriented programming) is [on the rise](https://medium.com/javascript-scene/the-rise-and-fall-and-rise-of-functional-programming-composable-software-c2d91b424c8c) in an effort to create programs that are simpler and easier to reason about.
+While object-oriented programming embraces mutability through stateful objects, functional programming embraces immutability through stateless [pure functions](https://en.wikipedia.org/wiki/Pure_function).
+Knowing that data can't be mutated after it's creation can remove a lot of cognitive load from a program.

+## The mutable JavaScript

 One of the most common array operations is **push** - the operation that appends a new entry to an array.
 In the following example we declare an array of natural numbers and add `4` to it using [`Array.prototype.push`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push):

 ```js